alifeee/blog/notes/creating a desktop overlay to view players on a Minecraft server with conky.md

 I use Pop!\_OS, which uses Gnome/X for all the windows.
 With that (by default), I can right click the top bar of a window and click "Always on Top", which effectively makes the little window into an overlay, as it always displays on top of other windows, with the added bonus that I can easily drag it around.

+## Writing a script for conky to use

 Now, I can change the script to use the above Minecraft server status JSON information to output something which `conky` can use as an input, like:

 ```bash